 Jesus was one of the end time prophets travelling around in Israel and Palestine at a time when the Jews began to resist Roman occupation.
-Yet, he stood at the cradle of Christianity, a global religion with more than two billion followers.
+He stood at the cradle of Christianity, a global religion with more than two billion followers.
 It is an enigma that baffles historians.
 Six centuries later, in an equally astounding turn of history, a small band of Arab warriors created an empire that stretched from the Atlantic to India.
 They spread a religion called Islam.
 These historic turns made the God of Abraham the dominant deity on the planet, which may help to fulfil a promise allegedly made to Abraham.1